How Do I Know If I Have Heartburn?

 Your description of your symptoms may be all a doctor requires to diagnose heartburn, but sometimes additional testing may be necessary.
 The esophagus can be viewed through an endoscope, a long, thin, flexible tube inserted through the mouth, or by X-ray.

 Sometimes, your doctor may recommend a 24-hour esophageal pH probe study, especially if you have unusual symptoms, such as throat or chest or abdominal pain, coughing, or asthma-like symptoms.
 In this test, a long, narrow, flexible tube is inserted through the nose down into the esophagus and a probe is left there for 24 hours.
 This probe detects acid levels to determine if it correlates with your symptoms.
-A newer technique (called Bravo) measures 24-hour acid; it is done using wireless pH sensors, which eliminates the need for a tube insertion.
+A newer technique (called Bravo) measures up to 48-hour acid; it is done using wireless pH sensors, which eliminates the need for a tube insertion.
 To detect if your heart is the cause of your symptoms, an electrocardiogram (ECG), a recording of the heart's electrical activity, may be taken.